HordeBies/De-Bruijn-Graph-Assembly/README.md

 1. Install the latest Visual Studio Code.

+2. Install the latest Python3.

+3. Install the latest Jupyter Notebooks.

-2. Install the latest .NET 6 SDK.
+4. Install the latest .NET 6 SDK.

-3. Install the dotnet interactive global tool.
+5. Install the dotnet interactive global tool.

-4. Install the .NET Interactive Notebooks extension from the marketplace.
+6. Install the .NET Interactive Notebooks extension from the marketplace.

-5. Open `cs_process_data.ipynb` file and if not selected, select .NET Interactive as Kernel.
+7. Open `cs_process_data.ipynb` file and if not selected, select .NET Interactive as Kernel.

+8. Open `DeBruijnGraphStats.ipynb` file and if not selected, select Python3 as Kernel